jfree/jfreechart/README.md

     mvn clean install

-This will include the JavaFX support.
-To build without JavaFX, you should copy the content of the file `maven/pom-1.6.xml` into the `pom.xml` file in the root directory and then type the same command as above.

 History
 -------

-##### Version 1.5.0 / 1.0.20 (18-Feb-2017)
+##### Version 1.5.0 (not yet release)
-- `ChartViewer` now extends `Region` instead of `Control`;
-- add overlays for the JavaFX `ChartCanvas`;
+- all JavaFX classes moved to a separate project;
 - added cleaner method to create histograms in `ChartFactory`;
-- set file extensions correctly for JavaFX file dialogs;
-- FXGraphics2D updated to version 1.5;
 - JFreeSVG updated to version 3.2;
 - OrsonPDF updated to version 1.7;
-- JCommon updated to version 1.0.24;
+- JCommon removed as a dependency, and required classes incorporated directly;
 - pull request #4 improvements to `XYStepRenderer`;
 - bug #36 fix for crosshairs with multiple datasets / axes;
 - bug #25 fix for `DateAxis.previousStandardDate()` method;